 Putting together a plan that works

 The first thing I had to do was figure out what actually had to be done on my Rig.
-So, I was driven to pull out my owners manual and read it.
-And, I did, from cover to cover, taking copious notes.
+So, I pulled out my owner's manuals and read through them, taking a lot of notes for myself.

-When I put the book down, and looked at the notes I had taken, I realized that this new Rig had a lot more STUFF to look after than my older and smaller Rigs, of the past.
+When I had finally finished with the manuals, put the book down, I realized that this new Motorhome had a lot more STUFF to look after than my older and smaller Rigs, of the past.

-So, taking my notes and the manual with me, I went down to my RV, and laid my paperwork out on the dining table, and then I spend several hours, alternately thumbing through the book, and my notes, and then opening storage doors and access panels, and performing a pretty good process of learning my RV, probably for the first time ever.
+So, here I was with my collection of notes and I went down to my RV, and laid my paperwork out on the dining table, and then I spent several hours, alternately thumbing through the manuals, and my notes, and then opening storage doors and access panels, and performing a pretty good process of learning about my RV, probably for the first time ever.

-Of course, the previous owner had not left any service records or receipts in the RV, or else the dealer threw them away, so I decided to assume the worst.
-The previous owner was even lazier than I am, and probably had not maintained his rig well, at all.
+Of course, the previous owner had not left any service records or receipts in the RV, or else the dealer had thrown them away, so I decided to assume the worst; I had to assume that the previous owner was even lazier than I am, and probably had not maintained his rig well, at all.

-I decided that I had to split my plan into two major plans.
+I decided that I had to split my PM plan into two major sections.

-1- Get all of the appropriate and necessary standard PM done that might be required before making a long trip in the RV, across the US, and
+1- Make a checkoff list of all of the appropriate and necessary standard PM that might be required before making a long trip in the RV, and

-2-Put together my own PM plans; one for during storage periods and one that is the regular ongoing PM recommended by the manufacturers of the Rig and the other Coach stuff.
+2-Put together my own PM plans; one for me to perform during periods of storage that includes the regular ongoing PM recommended by the manufacturers of the Rig as well as the other common Coach PM stuff.